mikhailklassen/research-diary-project/README.md

 You know what this project needs?
 More buzzword tools.
 Luckily, cool-kid-Keller is here to save the day.
-I'm revamping the project to use Jinja2 and Mardown to produce a cleaner journal source file, and the ability to export your log entries to a wider array of outputs.
+I'm revamping the project to use Jinja2, YaML, and Mardown to produce a cleaner journal source file, and the ability to export your log entries to a wider array of outputs.
+I'm drawing heavy inspiration from tools like Jekyll and Hyde, and so I'm calling this version Lanyon, after the late friend of the good Dr. Jekyll.

 Note
 ====